Published: • 4 min read

 The Script

-The script below classifies each wait into CPU, Memory, Database Blocking, I/O or Tempdb Contention (and filters out the noise), then uses a single GROUPING SETS query to show both detailed and aggregated results in one pass.
+The script below categorizes each wait into CPU, Memory, Database Blocking, I/O, or Tempdb Contention groups while filtering noise, then uses a single GROUPING SETS query to display both detailed and aggregated results efficiently.

 -- Wait types by category.